AdvaitDhingra/AdvaitDhingra/README.md

 #### and frameworks since then, like ReactJs and Root.
 I'm not that experienced in programming, so please hit
 #### me up if you have a project and want some help.

+#### I have developed an interest in CERN, as it combines all of my interests.
+As you can see from my development history, I like to contribute to CERN's repos and I generally like what they do.
+I dream to work there as a theoretical Physicist one day :D

 [![GitHib: AdvaitDhingra](https://img.shields.io/github/followers/AdvaitDhingra?label=Follow&style=social)](https://github.com/advaitdhingra)
 [![Email: Advait](https://img.shields.io/badge/Email-Advait-red)](mailto:advaittheboss@gmail.com)
 [![WCA: Advait Dhingra](https://img.shields.io/badge/WCA-Speedcubing-orange)](https://www.worldcubeassociation.org/persons/2016DHIN01)